 - revenue recognition and related timing;

 - intercompany contracts;

 - operation and maintenance contracts;

-- joint venture accounting, including the consolidation of joint venture entities and the inclusion or exclusion of their assets and liabilities on our balance sheet;
+- long-term vendor agreements; and

-- long-term vendor agreements; and - foreign holding company tax treatment.
+- foreign holding company tax treatment.

-Security breaches, loss of data and other disruptions could compromise sensitive information related to our business or prevent us from accessing critical information and expose us to liability, which could adversely affect our business and our reputation.
+Security breaches, cyber-attacks, loss of data and other disruptions could compromise sensitive information related to our business or prevent us from accessing critical information and expose us to liability, which could adversely affect our business and our reputation.